itsjavi/open-props-everywhere/README.md

 This project only provides the presets to integrate Open Props as PandaCSS / TailwindCSS tokens.

-You need to install Open Props and include it in your CSS file separately.
+Since this guide uses `postcss-jit-props` you won't need to include the Open Props stylesheet in your project, as the plugin will generate the necessary CSS for you.

 ### With PandaCSS